flosse/scaleApp/README.markdown

 A module is a completely independent part of your application.
 It has absolutely no reference to another piece of the app.
-The only thing the module knows is the sandbox.
+The only thing the module knows is your sandbox.
 The sandbox is used to communicate with other parts of the application.

 ### Sandbox